3 min read

 Interest on a mortgage for a second home

-The second home does not need to be occupied during the year, but it must serve as collateral for the loan.
-If you decide to rent out the second home, you must be present for at least 14 days or more than 10% of the days it is rented out.
+A second home is not required to be occupied throughout the year; however, it must act as collateral for the loan.
+Should you choose to rent out the second home, you are required to occupy it for a minimum of 14 days or for more than 10% of the total number of days during which it is rented.

 Points you paid on the mortgage